 About CNI Membership Meetings:

 Representatives of CNI’s member organizations gather twice annually for membership meetings.* Meetings cover a broad array of topics that align with CNI’s interests as reflected in the current Program Plan.
 The events are designed to explore new technologies, content, and applications; to further collaboration; to analyze technology policy issues; and to catalyze the development and deployment of new projects.
 Each meeting includes:

 - Project Briefings: 30-minute, 45-minute or one-hour breakout sessions that address issues of current interest to the membership, including architectures and standards, economic challenges, and innovations in teaching and learning.
-Briefings include at least twenty minutes of general discussion and are attended by 25-75 IT and library administrators, publishing executives, government officials, and others with a high level of interest in and understanding of networked information issues.
+Briefings include general discussion and typically are attended by 25-75 IT and library administrators, publishing executives, government officials, and others with a high level of interest in and understanding of networked information issues.

 - Plenary Sessions: Presentations of CNI’s latest initiatives, as well as insights from national and international leaders in the networked information community.